If you cast resin into resin molds, you might be wondering if you need a resin mold release. I use one every time — and here’s why:

 Are you spending hours online searching for information only to find you’ve wasted an afternoon and are no closer to getting started?

 There’s a lot of information to sort through.
-How can you possibly sort through it all?
 It’s why I wrote the ebook Resin Fundamentals.
-Learn from my fifteen years of resin experience.
+Learn from my sixteen years of resin experience.
 I share the vital details you need to know to make something beautiful with resin — even if you are a novice!
-Buy now and a download link arrives in your email inbox in minutes.
+Buy now, and a PDF download link arrives in your email inbox in minutes.